 Lighthouse: Center for Human Trafficking Victims is an NPO that works to eliminate the issue of human trafficking, especially sex trafficking, in Japan.
 Lighthouse aims to eliminate human trafficking in Japan by: providing confidential consultation services for survivors of human trafficking via a toll-free multilingual hotline, email, and LINE”; educating and training law enforcement and government officials to recognize human trafficking survivors and investigate cases; organizing awareness campaigns and seminars to help bring more attention to the issue of human trafficking and encourage change in society.

 The general number for the Japanese police in case of an emergency is 110.
+The number for an ambulance is 119.
+To ask for an English speaker to assist you, you can say: “Eigo de onegai shimasu.”

 The Tokyo English-speaking police can be reached by telephone at: 03-3501-0110